Highland Lakes Fourth of July 2019

 Kingsland Aqua Boom

-Kingsland celebrates the Fourth over nine days — June 23, June 29-July 4, and July 6-7.
+Kingsland celebrates the Fourth over several days.
 The extended schedule is jampacked with festive events, including land and boat parades, a scholarship pageant, a golf tournament, cook-offs, and fireworks.

 Highlights from this year’s schedule include:

 - June 28 at 5 p.m. — Veterans dinner at Chapel of the Hills Church in Buchanan Dam